ninahonyango/VAPT/README.md

 #### 3.2 🔍 Full Port Scan

-After confirming that the target machine was active, I proceeded with a comprehensive TCP port scan to identify all open ports, and potential entry points on the Metasploitable 2 VM (192.168.56.102).
+After confirming that the target machine is active, I proceeded with a comprehensive TCP port scan to identify all open ports, and potential entry points on the Metasploitable 2 VM (192.168.56.102).
 The following command was used:

 ```
 nmap -p- 192.168.56.102